kcjpop/stock-data/README.md

 ### Stock data

 Of NASDAQ 100 and SP 500 from Jan 1, 2000.
-Update every 5AM Tue-Sat.
+Update every 5AM Tue - Sat.